SIGPLAN CARES is a subcommittee of SIGPLAN. ACM as an organization is governed by its

 |POPL 2020||David Walker, Alexandra Silva, and Hongseok Yang|

-This is the second annual report from the SIGPLAN CARES committee—a committee established to listen to and support folks in the programming languages community who experience or witness discrimination, harassment, or other violations of the ACM’s code of conduct or ethics.
+TThis is the third annual report from the SIGPLAN CARES committee—a committee established to listen to and support folks in the programming languages community who experience or witness discrimination, harassment, or other violations of the ACM’s code of conduct or ethics.

 What CARES does.
 CARES is dedicated to providing completely confidential support to members of the programming language community.
 We listen to members who come to us for advice or who just want to talk.
 If they would like advice on what kinds of actions they can take, we do our best to provide such advice.